Eben Upton Explains Why Raspberry Pi Isn't Vulnerable To Spectre Or Meltdown - Slashdot

 There are a *lot* of dedicated use devices that need much less power then a full fledged PC.
 The great thing is that PC technology doesn't stand still, and that a RP20 (or whatever the equivalent of an RP3 is in 15 years) will probably be as fast as to

-Doubly irrelevant (Score:4, Informative)
+Doubly irrelevant (Score:5, Informative)

 Raspberry PIs and equivalents are toys.